 The Indiana State Department of Health Immunization Division annually reviews and updates the immunizations required for school entry.
-Changes to the 2016-2017 School Immunization Requirements are as follows:

-All other requirements from the 2015-2016 School Year will remain unchanged.
+- All requirements from the 2022-2023 school year remain unchanged.

 Other immunizations your physician may recommend for adolescents (if not already given):

 - HPV vaccine- recommended for both boys and girls starting at age 11 to prevent cervical, vulvar, and vaginal cancers in girls and anal, oropharyngeal, and other head and neck cancers caused by human papillomavirus (HPV) in both boys and girls.
 New recommendations adopted in December 2016 has changed the number of doses required depending on age when the series is started.
 Talk to your health care provider for more information.

 - Meningitis B vaccine- this two (2) shot series is recommended for ages 16-18 years to prevent Meningococcal disease (Neisseria meningitidis) which causes meningitis and infections of the blood.
 This has been the cause of recent outbreaks at colleges and universities.
 The college or university your child will attend may require this vaccine.
 Check their immunization requirements.